metosin/reitit/README.md

 ;               :interceptors [::api ::admin]
 ;               :roles #{:root}}
 ;        :path "/api/admin/root"
-;        :handler nil
+;        :result nil
 ;        :params {}}
 ```

 On match, route meta-data is returned and can interpreted by the application.

 Routers also support meta-data compilation enabling things like fast [Ring](https://github.com/ring-clojure/ring) or [Pedestal](http://pedestal.io/) -style handlers.
-Compilation results are found under `:handler` in the match.
+Compilation results are found under `:result` in the match.
 See [configuring routers](#configuring-routers) for details.

 ## Route conflicts